b-studios/doc.js/README.md

 - Intensive use of require_relative
 - Named captures in RegularExpressions

-For the last two a rewrite could solve the compatibility issues.
+For the last two, a rewrite could solve the compatibility issues.
 Sadly enough currently i don't find the time to fix thoses and the first problem in 1.8.x so only 1.9 is supported.
 If you have the time to work on 1.8 compatibility you would make me (and possibly some other 1.8 users) very happy.